-

 3. Staining

 All stone surfaces can become stained very easily.
 Most foods, drinks, ink, oil and rust will stain marble.
 Once a stone becomes stained, it can be very difficult to remove.
 To prevent staining clean the spilled material as soon as possible.
 Blot the spill with a clean paper towel or cloth.
 If this does not remove the stain then a process called “poulticing” may be needed.
-To prevent staining, sealing the stone with a good quality penetrating Hereto find a proven sealers.
+To prevent staining, sealing the stone with a good quality penetrating to find a proven sealers.

 4. Efflorescence